arkasarius/practica_movies/README.md

                   });
 ```

-This method creates a <li> element wich is appended to the main page <ul>.
+This method creates a li element wich is appended to the main page ul.
 Also in the same process i catch an instance of the element created and add an event listener to add the click functionality and adding its unike ID collecteds from the API

 ````